ECUdweber/thedanielweber/Angular2-Starter-Project.md

 export class AppComponent { }
 ```
-To pull in our new IncrementClicker component we need to import it by including the classname as well as the location of the typescript file as we did on this line:
+To pull in our new `IncrementClicker` component we need to import it by including the class name as well as the location of the typescript file as we did on this line:
 ```
 import { IncrementClicker } from 'app/increment-clicker.component';
 ```